 No impact on your credit score

 When deciding whether to give you a mortgage, lenders look at how much of a risk they’ll be taking.
-If you have a guarantor, that risk then becomes smaller.
-The risk will mainly fall on your guarantor, as they’ll be agreeing to pay your mortgage if you can’t.
+If you have a guarantor, that risk then becomes smaller as they’ll be agreeing to pay your mortgage if you can’t.

-If you’re finding it hard to get a mortgage, but have someone willing to be your guarantor, you could find some competitive mortgage deals.
+If you’re finding it hard to get a mortgage, but have someone willing to be your guarantor, this could make all the difference.
 It’s a big commitment though, so there’s a few things to consider.

 A guarantor mortgage is where someone else agrees to pay for your mortgage if you can’t.

-You might need a guarantor mortgage if you’re on low income, have a bad credit history, or can’t save a lot of money for a deposit
+You might need a guarantor mortgage if you’re on low income, have a bad credit history, or can’t save a lot of money for a deposit.
+It’s also an option if you’re a first-time buyer and haven’t yet built up a strong credit score.

-Having a guarantor means that you’re more likely to be accepted for a mortgage.
-You could even borrow more than you would on your own, or unlock the lower interest rates.
+Having a strong guarantor could mean that you’re more likely to be accepted for a mortgage.
+You could even borrow more than you would on your own, or require less deposit.

 It’s not a joint mortgage - your guarantor won’t own any portion of your home, they’re just agreeing to pay if you can’t.
 Their name will be on the legal documents but they won’t have any stake in the property.